How To Start Running In The Winter

 4. Plot Your Route

-5. Invest in Good Shoes
+5. Invest In Good Winter Running Shoes

 The big question: “do I need separate running shoes to use in the winter?”
 You will certainly be much more comfortable and confident if you invest in a pair of seasonal running shoes.
 Winter-specific shoes have features like a water-resistant upper, a grippy tread for advanced traction, and additional insulation for warmth.
 Not only will having a good pair of winter running shoes encourage you to stick to your training in poor weather, but they’ll also help you keep you safe in slippery conditions.